A Few Facts About Our Fellowship Program:

 "The USF Infectious Disease & International Medicine program has really prepped me well for private practice!
-I would like to thank all of the attendings once again.
+I would like to thank all of the attending once again.
 The program had just the right combination of academic and interesting cases but yet 'bread & butter' routine infectious diseases.
 I can now appreciate all of the weekly lectures & presentations.
-All of the attendings has had a unique impact on my knowledge base.
-I felt 'comfortable' immediately upon entering the private world, in fact I had a vast of new & 'cutting edge' knowledge that I was able to share with my collegues.
+All of the attending has had a unique impact on my knowledge base.
+I felt 'comfortable' immediately upon entering the private world, in fact I had a vast of new & 'cutting edge' knowledge that I was able to share with my colleagues.
 I often receive statements from other physicians such as 'you seemed to have trained at a good program.'
 I am very proud of our program."

 - Juan D. Diaz DO, Class of 2007